-Deck Safety: What to Look For
+HOW To Inspect Your Deck and What to Look For

 Your deck faces harsh weather all year long.
 Being exposed to extreme heat and cold can take a toll on even the most well-maintained decks.
 You can bring in a qualified home inspector if you have concerns about your deck.
 As a homeowner, there are also some signs of damage you can look out for:

 - Ledger Board issues (Deck is improperly attached to the house)

 - Visible Cracks

 - Rust on fasteners and connectors